Tools Every AI Eval Engineer Should Know in 2026

 • Distributed inference systems

-Because of this complexity, AI evaluation tools now fall into six major categories:
+Because of this complexity, AI evaluation tools now fall into seven major categories:

 1. Testing